OpenMS/pyopenms-docs/docs/source/user_guide/ms_data.rst

 intensity or keep only the top N peaks in each mass spectrum.

 For more advanced filtering tasks pyOpenMS provides special algorithm classes.
-We will take a closer look at some of them in the algorithm section.
+We will take a closer look at some of them in the next section.

 Filtering Mass Spectra with TOPP Tools